 “She said the policy states no pets in bulk-heading,” states Crowell, despite the fact that Bella is much more than a pet.
 She is a lifeline.

-“They have no idea that part of my spine was replaced from roadside bombs.
+“They have no idea that part of my spine was replaced by roadside bombs.
 They don’t have any idea that my shoulder was destroyed in Iraq.
-So now, I rely on her for a lot of things, and oftentimes I physically lean on her to help me through the day.”
+So now, I rely on her for a lot of things, and oftentimes, I physically lean on her to help me through the day.”

 Despite the fact that The Americans with Disabilities Act of 1990 ensures that no one will ever be deprived of their service animal, regardless of the venue's policy on pets, American Airlines booted Crowell, Bella, and his family off the flight, forcing them to rent a car and drive up from Miami to Jacksonville.
 “I was beyond humiliated,” states Crowell.

 As per CBS Miami, after Crowell’s wife called the airline, she was assured that members of the Miami staff were going to be re-trained on the airline’s policies and was also offered a full refund for their travel costs.
 However, acts like this show how important it is to correct the misconceptions our society has about service dogs.
 You wouldn't take away someone's wheelchair or crutches, and as such, no one should ever have to go without their service dog.

 Dog Saves Iraqi Vet From a Seizure - And You Won’t Believe How!

 When Terry McGlade started to have a seizure in his backyard, he thought all hope was lost.
 Lucky for him, his dog Major was nearby.

 No stranger to seeing Terry seize up, Major pulled the cellphone out of his pocket and began stepping on it with his paw.
 Thanks to Terry’s one-button emergency contact, it wasn't long before Major had been connected with first responders, who appeared on the scene soon after.